Five films for the festive season

 In Charles Dicken’s tale of miserliness and redemption, Ebenezer Scrooge is a money lender served by accounting clerk, Bob Cratchit; Scrooge hates Christmas and spends most of his Christmas Eve locked in a ghostly nightmare.

-There have been dozens of versions of the story made for big and small screen, but many people think the 1951 version starring Alastair Sim is a work of perfection; blending humour, horror and nuanced performances.
+Many people think the 1951 version of A Christmas Carol starring Alastair Sim is a work of perfection; blending humour, horror and nuanced performances.